AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_hotclicks"
 >title="Hotclicks report"
->abstract="The Hotclicks report presents the message content with the percentage of clicks on each link."
+>abstract="The **Hotclicks** report presents the email content (HTML and/or text) with, on each link, the percentage of clicks on links.
+Personalization blocks, unsubscription links, mirror page links, and offer links are taken into account in the total cumulated clicks, but are not displayed in the report."

 This report shows the message content (HTML and/or text) with, on each link, the percentage of clicks on links.
-Personalization blocks unsubscription links, mirror page links and offer links are taken into account in the total cumulated clicks but are not displayed in the report.
+Personalization blocks, unsubscription links, mirror page links, and offer links are taken into account in the total cumulated clicks, but are not displayed in the report.

 ![](assets/reporting11.png)